megmuni/micm-s25-molsim-python/README.md

    - Basics of MD (force fields, MD algorithm)
    - Hands-on: Performing an MD simulation in Python
 * Analyzing Molecular Simulations in Python
-   - Hands-on: using NGLView to watch MD trajectories
+   - Hands-on: using ML to analyze MD trajectories
-   - Using Pandas and Matplotlib to output physical quantities

 ## References
 *Material created by Meghana Munipalle*